Gujarat Science City: Aquatic gallery

 The aquatic gallery is spread over an area of 15000 sqm.
 It has 68 tanks which hold brackish, marine and fresh waters in variety of ecosystems marked as Indian, Asian, African and American Zones.
 It has 11,690 animals from 188 species.
 The shark tunnel in the gallery is 28 m long.

 Robotics gallery

 The three floor robotics gallery has 79 types of robots on display.
 The ground floor has an interactive exhibition and a cafeteria.
 It also has an exhibit displaying evolution of robotics.
 There is a robot dance gallery, and virtual and augmented reality gallery as well.

 Nature Park

 The nature park is spread over an area of 8 acre and educates about botany and biology.

+Amphitheater

+Amphitheater (Open Air Theater) at Gujarat Science City with a capacity of 1200 seats hosts Science related especially Science Popularization activities.

 Activities

 Apart from science education and entertainment, the center also provides housing for students preparing for science exams.